cakephp/docs/en/orm/entities.rst

     will frequently emit N queries where N is the number of articles being iterated.

-While lazy loading is not include by CakePHP's ORM it is not hard to implement it yourself when and where you need it.
-But implementing an accessor method you can lazily load associated data::
+While lazy loading is not include by CakePHP's ORM, it is not hard to implement it yourself when and where you need it.
+When implementing an accessor method you can lazily load associated data::

     namespace App\Model\Entity;